pfederi/foilapps/README.md

 A curated directory of apps for foil sports (pumpfoil, wingfoil, etc.).

+## View the Directory

+The directory is available at: [https://yourusername.github.io/foil-apps-directory](https://yourusername.github.io/foil-apps-directory)

 ## How to Add Your App

 To add your app to this directory, please follow these steps: